 BAME Mentoring Scheme

-LSE's internal BAME Mentoring Scheme to support BAME (Black, Asian and minority ethnic) staff and the School's race equity initiatives.
+LSE's BAME Mentoring Scheme to support BAME (Black, Asian and minority ethnic) staff and the School's race equity initiatives.

 Mentoring is one person sharing their knowledge, skills and experience to assist others to progress in their careers

-The scheme will also support LSE's 2030 Strategy (Develop LSE for everyone)Race Equity Framework, Athena SWAN action plan and the Equity, Diversity & Inclusion Strategy 2017-2022.
+The scheme will also support LSE's Shaping the World Strategy, Race Equity Framework, Athena SWAN action plan and the Equity, Diversity & Inclusion Strategy 2017-2022.

 You can find a video from the BAME Mentoring launch event, held on 17th February 2021, here